 Melanie has been a staff photographer with The Christian Science Monitor since 1985.
-While covering news and feature assignments, she has visited every continent and more than 70 countries including Afghanistan, Antarctica, the Soviet Union, Iraq, South Africa, India, and the Galapagos Islands in Ecuador - twice.
+While covering news and feature assignments, she has visited every continent and more than 80 countries including Afghanistan, Antarctica, the Soviet Union, Iraq, South Africa, India, and the Galapagos Islands in Ecuador - twice.

-Melanie's favorite things include: Zumba, roller coasters, scuba diving, Springsteen concerts, mountain dew, animals of all kinds (especially cats,) tribal art.
+Melanie's favorite things include: Zumba, roller coasters, scuba diving, Springsteen concerts, Mountain Dew, animals of all kinds (especially cats,) tribal art.